heispv/projects/machine_learning/README.md

-# Projects
-Listed below are a number of projects that I have completed as part of my studies in machine learning.
-These projects showcase my skills and knowledge in this field.

-## AI for Medicine
+# AI for Medicine

 * [Chest X-Ray Medical Diagnosis](https://github.com/heispv/projects/blob/master/ai_for_medicine/ai_for_medical_diagnosis/first_week_programming_assignment/C1_W1_Assignment.ipynb) : I constructed a deep learning-based medical diagnosis system for chest X-rays.
 By using a real-world X-ray dataset, we pre-processed the data and applied transfer learning to fine-tune a DenseNet model for image classification.
 To evaluate performance, we used the AUC metric for the ROC curve and employed GradCAMs technique to visualize the model's decision-making process by generating heatmaps that highlight important regions in the images for pathological condition prediction.

 ![ai1](https://user-images.githubusercontent.com/102462222/211542892-4c10a122-cb14-4e2c-be53-ff3bd465e9ef.png)

-## Convolutional Neural Networks
+# Convolutional Neural Networks

 * [Steak Pizza](https://github.com/heispv/projects/blob/master/cnn/steak_pizza.ipynb) : I completed a project in which I used TensorFlow to classify pizza and steak images as part of Udemy's Zero to Mastery course.
 Through this project, I developed and trained number of models to successfully classify these two types of food.